course-details-portlet

 Knowledge:

-• have knowledge about local and global, internal and international migration processes, and in particular how migration influences and is influenced by development in the global south.
+• has knowledge about local and global, internal and international migration processes, and in particular how migration influences and is influenced by development and humanitarian policy and practice

 Skills: